dzeyelid/azurewebapp-sample-multicontainers/README.md

 2 rows in set (0.00 sec)
 ```

+### Upgrade your database to suit the newer WordPress

 Then open `http://localhost/wp-admin`, you would see the page below if you need to update the database structure.

 > Database Update Required